minio/docs/source/operations/monitoring/collect-minio-metrics-using-prometheus.rst

    - An :mc:`mc` installation on your local host configured to :ref:`access <alias>` the MinIO deployment

-.. cond:: k8s

-   The MinIO Operator supports deploying a :ref:`per-tenant Prometheus instance <create-tenant-configure-section>` configured to support metrics and visualizations.
-   This includes automatically configuring the Tenant to enable the :ref:`Tenant Console historical metric view <minio-console-metrics>`.

-   You can still use this procedure to configure an external Prometheus service for supporting monitoring and alerting for a MinIO Tenant.
-   You must configure all necessary network control components, such as Ingress or a Load Balancer, to facilitate access between the Tenant and the Prometheus service.
-   This procedure assumes your local host machine can access the Tenant via :mc:`mc`.

 Configure Prometheus to Collect and Alert using MinIO Metrics
 -------------------------------------------------------------